visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 1. Delete any existing plots from the plot list.
 2. Add a Pseudocolor plot of *shepardglobal*.
-3. Click *Draw*.
-4. Add an Isovolume operator.
+3. Add an Isovolume operator.

   * Although this example is a 2D example and so *volume* doesn't seem to apply, VisIt_'s Isovolume operator performs the equivalent operation for 2D data.

-5. Bring up the Isovolume operator attributes (either expand the plot by clicking on the triangle to the left of its name in the plot list and double clicking on the Isovolume operator there or go to the *OpAtts* menu and bring up Isovolume operator attributes that way).
+4. Bring up the Isovolume operator attributes (either expand the plot by clicking on the triangle to the left of its name in the plot list and double clicking on the Isovolume operator there or go to the *OpAtts* menu and bring up Isovolume operator attributes that way).
-6. Set the variable to *Dist*.
+5. Set the variable to *Dist*.
-7. Set the *Lower bound* to "5" and the *Upper bound* to "7".
+6. Set the *Lower bound* to "5" and the *Upper bound* to "7".
-8. Click *Apply*.
+7. Click *Apply*.
-9. Click *Draw*.
+8. Click *Draw*.

 You should get the picture below.
 In this picture, we are displaying a Pseudocolor plot of *shepardglobal*, but Isovolumed by our *Dist* expression